 Newly established liabilities due to acquisitions include \$8.1 million of contingent consideration established for current year acquisitions and \$3.1 million of acquired contingent consideration arrangements.
 For the year ended December 31, 2023, \$3.4 million and \$4.5 million settlements of contingent consideration are presented in the operating and financing sections, respectively, of the Consolidated Statements of Cash Flows.
-For the year ended December 31, 2022, \$9.0 million and \$6.2 million settlements of contingent consideration are presented in the operating and financing sections, respectively, of the Consolidated Statements of Cash Flows.
+For the year ended December 31, 2022, \$9.0 million and \$6.2 million settlements of contingent consideration and financing sections, respectively, of the Consolidated Statements of Cash Flows.
+For the operating and financing sections, respectively, of the Consolidated Statements of Cash Flows.